-Welcome to the training called Common Patient Concerns.
-As you'll see here on the flip chart, the purpose of this training is to identify some of the most common concerns and solutions we've experienced on our own dialysis unit.
+Welcome to Common Patient Concerns training.
+As you'll see on the flip chart, the purpose of this training is to identify some of the most common concerns and solutions we've experienced in our dialysis unit.
 I'm going to pass out Handout #1 called Common Patient Concerns.
 This handout describes many of the issues and possible responses that you might try.
 Let's take a few minutes to look over the handout.